Fraud Blocker

 Court orders related to child custody, child support, spousal support, and visitation can be modified if circumstances significantly change.
 A parent may request a custody modification due to relocation, changes in income, or concerns about the child’s well-being.

 If both parties agree, they can submit a stipulated agreement for approval.
-If they do not, the requesting party must file a motion and attend a hearing where a judge will decide based on the presented evidence.
+If they do not, the requesting party must file a motion and attend a hearing, at which a judge will decide based on the evidence presented.

 The Role of Legal Representation During a Family Court Case

-Legal representation is particularly valuable in contested cases where emotions run high and disputes over finances or custody arise.
-A lawyer can also push back against unfair settlement offers and ensure that a client’s interests are represented before the court.
+Legal representation is particularly valuable in contested cases where emotions run high, and disputes over finances or custody arise.
+A lawyer can also push back against unfair settlement offers and protect a client’s interests in court.

 How to Find a Trusted Family Law Firm